syncfusion-content/winui-docs/winui/ComboBox/UI-Customization.md

 ## Styling ComboBoxTokenItem

-The ComboBox control allows you to customize the style of `ComboBoxTokenItem`, generated in selection area by using the `TokenItemStyle` property.
+The ComboBox control allows you to customize the style of [ComboBoxTokenItem](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.ComboBoxTokenItem.html) generated in the selection area by using the [TokenItemStyle](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.DropDownListBase.html#Syncfusion_UI_Xaml_Editors_DropDownListBase_TokenItemStyle) property.
 The default value of `TokenItemStyle` is `null`.

 {% tabs %}
 {% highlight XAML %}